Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 38,429, 15,404 total housing units (homes and apartments), and a median house value of $157,508, Atlantic City real estate values are some of the lowest in New Jersey, although compared to real estate around the nation, Atlantic City homes are still considered rather expensive.
+With 37,804 people, 15,404 houses or apartments, and a median cost of homes of $161,277, Atlantic City real estate values are some of the lowest in New Jersey, although compared to real estate around the nation, Atlantic City homes are still considered rather expensive.

 Large apartment complexes or high rise apartments are the single most common housing type in Atlantic City, accounting for 50.06% of the city's housing units.
 Other types of housing that are prevalent in Atlantic City include duplexes, homes converted to apartments or other small apartment buildings ( 18.96%), single-family detached homes ( 16.91%), and a few row houses and other attached homes ( 14.00%).
 Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.